logo

 “Yes, they are,” I replied without looking at her.
 “Don’t worry!
 Everybody’s dead now.”

-I released the emergency brake and shifted into gear, but only a moment before I moved the car out of the tree’s shadow, something briefly flashed in the corner of my vision, and then I heard a sharp clicking sound.
+I released the emergency brake and shifted into gear, but only a moment before I moved the car out of the tree’s shadow, something briefly flashed in the corner of my vision, and I heard a sharp clicking sound.
 It happened so quickly!
 It made me turn my head to the right to look at Sonya.

 Very slowly, I turned my eyes back up to look at her eyes, confused.